Request your free Orthodontics consultation today by calling 417-889-4746 or by submitting the form below.

 The staff at innovative was amazing with my daughter, she was nervous about getting braces and they explained everything to her through the entire process and made her feel at ease and ended up enjoying herself!
 Thank you so much for being a safe and encouraging place to go !

 When should my child be evaluated for Traditional Orthodontics?

-Dr. Megan Westrich uses the latest technology and training to properly diagnose and treat orthodontic cases, and starts evaluating children as early as age 5.
-Dr. Megan is passionate about orthodontics, and encourages early intervention to potentially prevent permanent tooth extractions, surgery, speech problems, and trauma.
-Utilizing functional appliances with Phase 1 orthodontics, she can successfully treat crossbites, narrow palates, excessive crowding, tongue thrust and thumb sucking habits.
+Our doctors use the latest technology and training to properly diagnose and treat orthodontic cases, and start evaluating children as early as age 5.
+We are passionate about orthodontics, and encourage early intervention to potentially prevent permanent tooth extractions, surgery, speech problems, and trauma.
+Utilizing functional appliances with Phase 1 orthodontics, we can successfully treat crossbites, narrow palates, excessive crowding, tongue thrust, and thumb sucking habits.
 Intervening early on with Phase 1 has the additional benefit of saving time and money later on when moving on to Phase 2 treatment.

 What is the difference between Phase 1 Orthodontics, and Phase 2 Orthodontics?